-Borne is a medical research charity, based in the UK, working to identify the causes of premature birth to save lives, prevent disability and create lifelong health for mothers and babies.
+Borne is a UK-based medical research charity working to identify the causes of premature birth.
+They carry out ground-breaking research into pre-term labour to save lives, prevent disability and create lifelong health for mothers and babies.

 Premature birth is the leading cause of childhood disability and death worldwide.
-Every year, 15 million babies are born preterm and this number is rising.
-It affects millions of people and comes with a high emotional and financial cost to our society.
+Every year, 15 million babies are born pre-term.
+1 million die.

 Staggeringly, 1 in 10 babies in Australia are born pre-term.